Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Find files containing specific strings that were piped into `grep`.
 2. Develop the ability to use fundamental Linux tools to filter the information you need.

-# 5. Manage Files with Linux Commands
+# 5. Manage Files With Linux Commands

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.